ErdemOzgen/blackdagger/README.md

 <h1><b>Blackdagger</b></h1>

-Blackdagger represents a significant advancement in automation technology, offering a comprehensive solution for orchestrating complex workflows in DevOps, DevSecOps, MLOps, MLSecOps, and Continuous Red Teaming (CART) environments.
+Blackdagger represents a significant advancement in automation technology, offering a comprehensive solution for orchestrating complex workflows in DevOps, DevSecOps, MLOps, MLSecOps, and Continuous Automated Red Teaming (CART) environments.

 At its core, Blackdagger simplifies the management and execution of intricate workflows through its user-friendly approach and powerful functionality.
 Leveraging a declarative YAML format, Blackdagger enables users to define automation pipelines using a Directed Acyclic Graph (DAG), facilitating clear and concise expression of task dependencies and execution logic.